sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 Depending on the scope function, you can access the object either by referencing it via keyword `this` or using it as an argument via keyword `it`.

-Each scope function takes a lambda expression and returns either the object or the lambda result.
+Each scope function takes a lambda expression and returns either the object or the result of the lambda expression.
 In this tour, we start with the scope functions that return their objects.

+### Return objects

-### Apply
+#### Apply

 Use the `.apply()` scope function to initialize objects, like a class instance: